beniaminogreen/zoomerjoin/paper.md

 Jaccard-distance joins implemented in `fuzzyjoin` take over three minutes to join.
-For the largest Euclidean datasets, `fuzzyjoin` almost exhausts the 8GB memory capacity of the laptop used for benchmarking, while `zoomerjoin`'s memory is never above 8 MB (a thousandfold decrease).
+For the largest Euclidean datasets, `fuzzyjoin` almost exhausts the 8GB memory capacity of the laptop used for benchmarking, while `zoomerjoin`'s memory rises above above 8 MB — a thousand-fold decrease.

 ## State of the Field: